CN-Chrome-DevTools/CN-Chrome-DevTools/md/Use-Tools/javascript-debugging.md

 This line, usually added by whatever tool generated the map, is what enables DevTools to associate minified with unminified files.
 In CSS, the line would look like `/*# sourceMappingURL=style.css.map */`.

 If you don't want an extra comment in your file you can use an HTTP header field on the minified JavaScript file to tell DevTools where to find the source map.
-This requires configuration or customization of your web server and is beyond the scope of this document.
+This requires configuration 或 customization of your web server and is beyond the scope of this document.

 `X-SourceMap: /path/to/file.js.map`